NAAA Athlete of the Week (Dec. 2, 2013)

 In the last two games of the season, both against Bucknell, Knorr averaged 6.0 points per game, 5.0 rebounds per game and 2.0 assists per game.
 He had career highs in rebounds (8) and assists (4) in the regular-season final against the Bison.

-Missed four games with a dislocated shoulder, but had offseason surgery and is 100 percent again.
+Missed four games with a dislocated shoulder and then had offseason surgery.

 Knorr had an outstanding career, graduating from Concord High School in 2012 and lettering four times at Concord, leading his team to four conference and sectional titles and a pair of regional titles.